detmanski/Crowdfunding_ETL/README.md

 The ERD shows the relationships between the tables.

 This information was then used to build the tables into a Postgres file. you can find the SQL file in the main folder labeled 'crowdfunding_db_schema.sql'.
 After the tables were built, the csv files were successfully imported into the database.
 All data types, primary keys and foreign keys have been specified.
+Screenshots of each table have been included.

 Our team divided the work for this project as follows:
 Ayo- completed the Jupyter Notebook, dataframes and csv files